intel/dffml/docs/arch/alice/discussion/0023/index.md

   - Changes would be additions of messages from different sources (email, chat, etc.)
 - Alice should be able to accept a meeting, join it, and talk to you
   - You should be able to have a conversation about a universal blueprint and she should be able to go act on it.
+- We should be able to see Alice think and understand her trains of thought

 ### Alice's Understanding of Software Engineering